Accessibility is Non-Negotiable: How Universal Design Becomes a Pillar of CSR

 The Compliance Trap vs. The Equity Opportunity

-By adopting Universal Design, you’re not just accommodating disability; you’re simplifying and improving the experience for everyone, new employees, non-native speakers, older workers, and employees with temporary injuries.
+By adopting Universal Design, organizations are not only accommodating disability but enhancing usability for all employees, including non-native speakers, older workers, and those with temporary impairments.

 Building Accessibility into Your CSR Strategy

-Communication: Ensure all internal video content is captioned and that documents follow accessibility standards (a measurable action the DDAL Toolkit can promote).
+Communication practices: Ensure all internal video content is captioned and that documents align with recognized accessibility standards such as the Web Content Accessibility Guidelines, supported by the DDAL Toolkit as a mechanism for internal auditing and continuous improvement.

 Subscribe to our newsletter